Daniel Smith

 Smith’s first all Bop standards record, Bebop and Beyond—Swinging Bassoon made Smith look like the JJ Johnson of the bassoon, where Smith made the tricky, muscular Bop dialogue sound simple.
 Swingin’Bassoon picks up where its predecessor left off, a set of eleven familiar pieces with a strong quartet that includes pianist Martin Bejerano, bassist John Sullivan and drummer Ludwig Afonso.

 It is a program of chestnuts, with the fitting opener being the lovely “I’m Getting Sentimental Over You,” a highlight of the interplay being Smith and Bejerano, full of sunny licks and forward momentum.
 In this vein, the Basie band vehicle, “Hay Burner” takes a ride, while “Mood Indigo” shuffles along at a pleasant gait.
-Looking at a different perspective,
+Looking at a different perspective, the quartet offers a Latin framework for “Summer Samba” and a Calypso vibe for Sonny Rollins’ “St. Thomas,” the latter offering the spotlight to Afonso’s buoyant, in the pocket rhythms which present style without flash.

 The Jazz signposts are all here for the Bop fanatics.
 Really, how can you pass up Monk’s tricky, “Well, You Needn’t” taken bassoon style?
 What about the Bop anthems like the sprightly, “Scrapple From The Apple” or “A Night In Tunisia?”
 Smith and Co. also seek to interpret other classics, such as the lovely “Out Of Nowhere” and “I Remember You,” with the solid supporting case providing plenty of room for Smith to showcase his talents on such a demanding instrument.